Industry Insights

 How SMBs Can Get Started with CTV Advertising

-If you're new to CTV, it's important to remember that you don't have to go "all-in" on day one.
+If you’re new to CTV, you don’t have to go “all-in” on day one.

 For SMBs looking to grow, the question isn't whether to invest in TV or social—it's how to make them work together.